rayenmessaoudi/rayenmessaoudi.github.io/_posts/2020-10-19-Take control of a Smart Wi-Fi Light Bulb.md

 }
 ```

-## How The Protocol TP-Link Smart Plug Protocol works ?
+## How The Protocol works ?
-The protocol employs an algorithm to obfuscate the command, XOR each byte of the command to execute.
+The protocol TP-Link Smart Plug employs an algorithm to obfuscate the command, XOR each byte of the command to execute.
 Initial byte is XORed with special value 171.
 ```python
 def encrypt(string):
         key = 171